RiftValleySoftware/RVS_Checkbox/README.md

 carthage update
 ```

-It will creat a directory at the same level as the Cartfile, called "`Carthage`."
+It will create a directory at the same level as the Cartfile, called "`Carthage`."
 Inside of this directory, will be another directory, called "`Checkouts`."
 Inside of that directory, will be another one, called "`RVS_Checkbox`."
 You want to go into "`Sources/RVS_Checkout`," and access the `RVS_Checkbox.swift` file.
 Drag this into your project, and associate it with your app build target.

 ![The Carthage Checkouts Directory](img/Checkouts.png)